catspeed-cc/ProtonVPN-server-load/README.md

 Currently the script is only able to get Tier 2 servers because those are the only servers the API is listing.
 I am trying to figure out how to get Tier 0 (free) and Tier 1 (basic) servers.

-It will sort the list from highest to lowest, so the lowest load shows at the bottom.
+It will sort the list from highest to lowest load, so the lowest load shows at the bottom.

 **Note:** Currently num_results is not implemented.
 It will take minimal work to get it working.<br />
 **Note:** I am going to try either outputting ovpn config files, or a servers.json for use with gluetun (probably the latter, because generating configs would be lots more work)